CodingCrushi/Sidebar/README.md

  - Easy to use and integrate into your project

 ## Credits
 The responsive sidebar was created by Homayoun.
-If you use this project or have any questions, please feel free to contact me.
+If you use this project or have any questions , please feel free to contact me.